ds-04/slurm_su_bank_python3/README.md

     test1            user2    parent    0.025000     2587994      0.963441   0.545455
     test1            user3    parent    0.025000       98202      0.036558   0.545455
 ```
 Above we see the test1 account has user members user{1..3}.
-Usage and Service Units will propogate.
+Usage by submitted user jobs on the test1 account will propogate/accumulate, and in this example it'll be test1's SUs in the bank/DB that will be compared to the overall <b>RawUsage</b> stored by SLURM accounting.

 # Setup